 The paintings below are available for purchase unless marked SOLD.
 Click on each image for more information.

-Kim and her husband, Tom, have lived in Boone for thirty plus years.
-They met in college: She attended Appalachian State University and he attended Lees McRae College.
-After marrying, they settled in Boone where they raised their two children.
-During those years, Kim’s art took the form of photography and interior design.
-These days, she can be found painting by the scenic pathways, byways, and rivers of the High Country.
+Abernethy and her husband, Tom, have lived in Boone for thirty-plus years.
+They met in college: she attended Appalachian State University and he attended Lees McRae College.
+After getting married, they settled in Boone where they raised their two children.
+During those years, her art took the form of photography and interior design.
+These days, she can be found painting by the scenic pathways, byways, and rivers of High Country.

-Kim has a deep love for the mountains and focuses on those places untouched by development.
-She has always possessed a heightened awareness of, and an appreciation for, the beauty in the world around her.
-Using oil as her medium, much of her work is done outdoors or en plein air.
+Abernethy has a deep love for the mountains and focuses on places untouched by development.
+She has always possessed a heightened awareness of and an appreciation for the beauty in the world around her.
+Using oil as her medium, much of her work is done en plein air.
 The experience of creating art outdoors gives her a connection to the work and allows her to convey a strong sense of place and time in her paintings.
-She expands on this experience by using the plein air pieces as a basis to create larger works in her Boone, North Carolina studio.
+She expands on this experience by using the plein air pieces as a basis to create larger works in her studio in Boone, NC.

-Kim is a member of Oil Painters of America, The American Impressionist Society, and North Carolina Plein Air Painters.
+Abernethy is a member of Oil Painters of America, The American Impressionist Society, and North Carolina Plein Air Painters.
 She has participated in numerous juried group and solo shows.
-Kim is represented by several galleries across the Southeast and her work can be found in collections throughout the United States.
+She is represented by several galleries across the Southeast and her work can be found in collections throughout the United States.

 “It’s never too late to be what you might have been.”